okx/KIPs/docs/final/OIP-28.md

 ## 4. Motivation

-This OIP make users know more about OKChain Validators Info.
+This OIP make users know more about OKExChain Validators Info.
 When validators finished their profile, it'll be easy for delegators or blockchain explorers to get information of validators.

 ## 5. Specification